 Source: LARAP Field Study, 2025

 In the three households surveyed, a total of 14 household members were identified as Project Affected Persons (PAPs).
-All parcels are used/owned by the respective households; there are no informal users or tenants.
+All parcels are used/owned by the respective households; there are no informal users or tenants on the land affected by the Project.
 According to the census findings, the primary livelihood source of the households utilizing the land is agriculture.
 This underscores the importance of providing compensation at full replacement cost and implementing tailored livelihood restoration measures to address their specific needs.

-There are no informal users or tenants on the land affected by the Project.